jimmoffitt/weather-api-example/README.md

 weather_data?city=denver&start_time=2023-05-03 06:00:00&end_time=2023-05-04 06:00:00
 ```

-* Show me the top ten precipitation 1-hr totals over the past week.
+* Retrieve the top ten precipitation 1-hr totals over the past week.
 ```
-weather_data?city=minneapolis&sensor_type=precip&max_results=10
+weather_data?sensor_type=precip&max_results=10
 ```
 For the above request, we are baking in a 'special' convention, where if you specify use `sensor_type` AND set `max_results`, you will get the highest values for that sensor type.
+In all other cases (when `sensor_type` is NOT used), the data is ordered temporally in reverse chronological order.

 For the purposes of this demo, we have the design of our first API Endpoint.
 We have landed on a set of query parameters that should provide users flexible ways to retrieve current and recent weather data from across the US.
 Now it's time to implementing it on Tinybird.